 There is a scene early on in the film where Buddy is taking an elevator to Walter’s office for the first time.
 He strikes up a one-way conversation with a clearly unenthusiastic stranger for the entire ride up.
 Buddy reaches his floor, steps out and the doors begin to close.
 Right before they close completely, he frantically turns around and shouts to the stranger “I forgot to give you a hug!”

-Part of me always laughs at Buddy’s obliviousness to social conversions.
+Part of me always laughs at Buddy’s obliviousness to everyone judging him.
 However, part of me also wonders what it would be like if there were more people out there with a heart as warm as his.
 We hope you’ve enjoyed reading this article.
 Happy holidays from The Vault!